Snir Amar Design

 Created usage guidelines for designers and developers

-To show how the Atomic Design methodology works in practice, I used the Date Picker as an example of how a single feature evolves from atoms into a complete organism.
+To demonstrate how the Atomic Design system scales in practice, I used a Date Picker component to show how foundational elements evolve from atoms to a fully functional organism.

-The smallest building blocks: calendar day buttons, labels, and icons.
-Each atom includes all its states (default, hover, focus, selected, disabled) and is token-driven for color, size, and typography.
+The smallest building blocks, including calendar day buttons, labels, and icons.
+Each atom supports multiple states (default, hover, focus, selected, disabled) and is driven by design tokens for color, spacing, and typography.

 Molecules:

-Atoms combine into small functional units, such as the calendar grid (day buttons with chevron icons) or the input field (label, placeholder, and icon).
-Molecules establish structure and consistency, ensuring each element behaves predictably.
+Atoms combine into functional units such as calendar grids or input fields.
+Molecules establish structure and consistency, ensuring predictable behavior and reusable component patterns.

 Atoms: Color Tokens